Safety and Efficacy of Olaparib Combined with Agents Targeting DNA Damage Repair Compared to Olaparib Alone

 - The study has two arms.
 All participants will be placed into one of two groups.

-- This is a randomized study, which means that participants will be placed into one of the two groups by chance.
+- This is a study, which means that participants will be placed into one of the two groups by chance.
 Neither patients nor the research doctor will choose the group participants are placed in.

 - The study is .
 All participants will know which group they are assigned to.